top of page

 Trauma-Directed Interaction (TDI)TM

-My co-developer, Robin Gurwitch, Ph.D., and I are proud of our collaboration with researchers in New South Wales, Australia, to pilot our adaptation of PCIT to address intergenerational trauma.
+My co-developer, Robin Gurwitch, Ph.D., and I are proud of our collaboration with various agencies across the United States and New South Wales (Australia) to pilot our adaptation of PCIT to address intergenerational trauma.
+We welcome walking the path with these researchers, program evaluators, and clinicians who are contributing to TDI research and development efforts.
 Previous research shows PCIT is effective with children who have experienced trauma.
 However, field experience, advocates, and community members are pressing for PCIT to develop a more trauma attuned lens.
-A recent survey of PCIT International Certified providers indicated almost 80% of respondents identified an additional trauma module for PCIT as necessary in various degrees.
+A 2020 survey of PCIT International Certified providers indicated almost 80% of respondents favored an additional trauma module for PCIT is necessary to various degrees.
 Also, a majority of PCIT providers said they would use a trauma module for PCIT if it existed.

 We agree.

-And so we introduce you to Trauma-Directed Interaction (TDI), which:
+And so we introduce you to Trauma-Directed Interaction (TDI)TM, which:

 • Maintains fidelity to the PCIT model